String-searching algorithm: Finite-state-automaton-based search

-In this approach, backtracking is avoided by constructing a deterministic finite automaton (DFA) that recognizes stored search string.
+In this approach, backtracking is avoided by constructing a deterministic finite automaton (DFA) that recognizes a stored search string.
 These are expensive to construct—they are usually created using the powerset construction—but are very quick to use.
 For example, the DFA shown to the right recognizes the word "MOMMY".
 This approach is frequently generalized in practice to search for arbitrary regular expressions.

 Stubs

 Knuth–Morris–Pratt computes a DFA that recognizes inputs with the string to search for as a suffix, Boyer–Moore starts searching from the end of the needle, so it can usually jump ahead a whole needle-length at each step.
 Baeza–Yates keeps track of whether the previous j characters were a prefix of the search string, and is therefore adaptable to fuzzy string searching.
 The bitap algorithm is an application of Baeza–Yates' approach.

 Index methods

 Faster search algorithms preprocess the text.
 After building a substring index, for example a suffix tree or suffix array, the occurrences of a pattern can be found quickly.
 As an example, a suffix tree can be built in $\Theta(n)$ time, and all $z$ occurrences of a pattern can be found in $O(m)$ time under the assumption that the alphabet has a constant size and all inner nodes in the suffix tree know what leaves are underneath them.
 The latter can be accomplished by running a DFS algorithm from the root of the suffix tree.